 One of the harder cleaners to rinse completely is dish soap.
 The dishwashing soap residue builds up on your tile and in the deep pours of the grout over time.
 Additionally, the household cleaners are not capable of a deep, penetrating cleaning.
 To ensure an effective clean, use the tile and grout cleaner specific to the type of stone you have.

 Myth: For deep, stubborn dirt bleach is the only solution.

 Bleach is ideal is ideal whitening and general surface disinfecting from time to time, but not constant use.
 Bleach will expedite the deterioration of the grout, causing it to be brittle and making it be susceptible to damage as well as causing the colors to lighten; it will also cause the floor to lose its shine.

-Tile & Grout Cleaning, Sealing & More in Aliante, Anthem, Desert Shores, Eldorado, Enterprise, Green Valley Ranch, Henderson, Inspirada, Mountain’s Edge, North LV, Peccole Ranch, Paradise, Providence, Rhodes Ranch, Seven Hills, Silverado Ranch, Spring Valley, Summerlin, Sunrise Manor, The Lakes, Tuscany Village & Las Vegas Nevada
+Tile & Grout Cleaning, Sealing & More in Aliante, Centennial, Desert Shores, Eldorado, Enterprise, Green Valley Ranch, Henderson, Lone Mountain Village, North LV, Peccole Ranch, Paradise, Silverado Ranch, Spring Valley, Summerlin, Sunrise Manor, Tuscany Village, Whitney, Winchester & Las Vegas Nevada